Making the most of your strategy execution

 Learn how OKRs and KPIs work together

 The cause of silos, and how severe they are, is usually correlated to the size of the organization.
-Regardless of your organization’s size, information is at the core of communication and process in your strategy.
+Regardless of your organization’s size, deploying information the right way is one of the secrets to successful strategy execution.

 For example, information silos inhibit startup organizations by stifling the innovation and agility they thrive on for their competitive advantage.
 In full-scale enterprises, they cost millions of dollars in inefficiencies and disruption.